osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 You create a stream view by choosing a source and target type then a set of mappings between properties of those two types.
 Using a stream view to leverage existing SdsType properties is preferable to creating a new SdsType, because the SdsStream that is based on the SdsType continues to function with its previously archived stream data intact.

+SdsStreamView is used to specify the mapping between the source and target types.
 Use a PUT method to assign a stream view to a stream, and display the stream data specified for the selected stream view with a GET method.
 For more information, see [Reading with SdsStreamViews](xref:sdsReadingData#reading-with-sdsstreamviews).
-SdsStreamView is used to specify the mapping between the source and target types.

 To assign an SdsStreamView to an SdsStream, execute an [Update Stream Type](xref:sdsStreams#update-stream-type) call.
-By specifying the stream view ID in the call, you can effectively assign the target type of the stream view to a specified stream.
+By specifying the stream view ID, you can effectively assign the target type of the stream view to a specified stream.

-SDS attempts to determine how to map properties from the source to the destination.
+SDS attempts to determine how to map properties from the source to the target.
 When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, SDS will map the properties automatically.